-Our patio is 10 feet by 30 feet.
-We built it in 10 foot sections.
+Our homemade stepping stone patio is 10 feet by 30 feet.
+We built it in 10-foot sections.
 It took us almost a year to build the entire thing.
-We made 507 homemade stones.
+We made 507 homemade stepping stones.
 It was a labor of love and it is wonderful.
 There are few things as beautiful as this patio, to my eyes.
 It’s artistic and creative and was as much fun to make as it is to use.

 When building our garden back in 2012, we had learned in gardening class that we needed a place to gather.
 I just have a small concrete patio by the back door, but I wanted something larger that we could really use for working our harvests, cooling off in the shade, and doing projects.
 Click here to see how we started our garden.

-We wanted to upcycle in as many projects as possible in the garden area, so we decided to make our own stepping stones.
-We needed concrete, molds and something to decorate them with.
+We wanted to upcycle in as many projects as possible in the garden area, so we decided to make our own diy stepping stones.
+So we needed concrete, molds, and something to decorate them with.
 We were given some empty wine bottles from friends who were not recyclers, so we used the glass to create masterpieces.

 We put the bottles in boxes and smashed them up with hammers.
-We used protective eye wear and clothing.
+Making sure we used protective eyewear and clothing.
 This is a messy and perilous method.
-I suggest you find a safer way to break up glass if you use it.
+I suggest you find a safer way to break up the glass if you use it.
 In addition, you have to be super careful about making sure the sharp edges are inside of the concrete so none are exposed.

-You need molds, quickcrete concrete mix, and decorations.
+You need molds, quickrete concrete mix, and decorations.
 I suggest you get a lot of molds if you are going to make a big patio because dividing up a big heavy bag of concrete is not super easy.
-A large 80 pound bag of quickcrete will make 26 of these little 11 inch stones.
-If you do the 11 inch ones like we did, you need 13 rows of 13 to make one 10 foot by 10-foot pad.
+A large 80-pound bag of quickrete will make 26 of these little 11 inch stones.
+If you do the 11-inch ones as we did, you need 13 rows of 13 to make one 10 foot by 10-foot pad.

 Once you get the design finished, leave your stones on a flat level surface.
 We used the little slab patio at our back door to line them up on.
 Don’t disturb them for 24 hours.
 Then you can pop them out of the mold and leave them in a safe place to cure.
 It takes about 2 weeks before the concrete is fully cured and won’t break when you step on it.

 Next, we added 2 inches of gravel.
-This was about 1 inch gravel.
+This was about 1-inch gravel.
 We took our level board and raked it level again.
 Then we added an inch of sand over the top of everything, working it down into the spaces between the gravel.
 We used a broom and water from the hose to work it in.
-We used our level board to rake it flat and tamped it with our tamper over and over again until the sand was tight in the hole.
+Then we used our level board to rake it flat and tamped it with our tamper over and over again until the sand was tight in the hole.

-We worked on this for months, so we used a big tarp to cover the sand so the cats or kids wouldn’t dig it up once we had it level and then we could add stones as they were cured.
+It took months, so we used a big tarp to cover the sand so the cats or kids wouldn’t dig it up once we had it level and then we could add each homemade stepping stone as they were cured.

-Once we had it tamped as tight as possible with our tamper and as level as possible, we started adding stones from the middle out.
+Once we had it tamped as tight as possible with our tamper and as level as possible, we started adding homemade steppings stone from the middle out.
 We repeated this until it was 10 x 10 and then we added small pea gravel around the edges on three sides.
 Click here to see some professional directions to make a patio.